ed-ward-huang/Text-to-Speech-Extension/README.md

-# Read Aloud Chrome Extension
+# Text to Speech Chrome Extension

 A simple Chrome extension that allows users to read aloud selected text on a webpage.
 It supports adjusting the reading speed and choosing different voices, making it a versatile tool for accessibility.